cornell-dti/trends-in-web-dev-website/docs/setup-environment.md

 Go to [this website](https://nodejs.org/en/download/) and follow the instructions.

-For consistency, we will use Node version newer than LTS.
+For consistency, we will use Node LTS (current Node 12).

 ## Install Yarn